-Join Steve Caplin for an in-depth discussion in this video Adding the sign, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding the sign, part of Photoshop: Creating Perspective.

 Let's add a sign to our truck.
 And we can make our own sign easily using …the Type tool in Photoshop.
 So, I'll begin by clicking in the Artwork. …Let's choose a foreground color for our sign to make it red, and we'll type the …word, Perspective (sound playing) and let's make it slightly bigger using FreeTransform. …Now, it's clear it's going to be hard to create our sign like this, because we're …looking at this complex background of the truck, the shadow and the street.…